Plessey: Post World War II

-In 1967 or 1968, English Electric was subject to a takeover bid by Plessey, but chose instead to accept an offer from GEC.

-Plessey were among the first firms to use computers.
-Their Training Department developed an interactive management game (PITDEX) using TeleType printer/keyboards to link to LEASCO computers in the United States via standard telephones and acoustic couplers.

 Plessey also pioneered the gathering and consolidation of accounting information from around the world using in-house software.
 Each of their 140 management reporting entities used HP125s with DIVAT (data input, validation and transmission) software.
 Nearly 450 validation rules ensured accuracy within and between various reports.
 The data were then transmitted to Ilford where a HP 3000 ran Fortran software for consolidation and reporting—also on HP125s.

-During the 1970s and early 1980s, Plessey manufactured a series of computer systems and peripherals compatible with Digital Equipment Corporation's PDP-11.
 By 1972, Plessey designed the first industrial capability-based security computer, a fault-tolerant multiprocessor system called Plessey System 250.
 Plessey was also the lead contractor for the Ptarmigan communications system supplied to the British Army, which adopted the System 250 architecture.

+A division focused on microcomputing, Plessey Microsystems, was founded in 1975, having licensed the 16-bit Miproc processor architecture developed by the Norwegian Defence Research Establishment and Aksjeselskapet Mikro-Elektronikk.
+In contrast to the existing implementation, announced with a 200ns cycle time, Plessey introduced Miproc with a 350ns cycle time as part of a development system costing $5,000.
+During the 1970s and early 1980s, Plessey manufactured a series of computer systems and peripherals compatible with Digital Equipment Corporation's PDP-11, some based on the Miproc product which was itself revised to operate with a faster 250ns cycle time.
+The company would eventually expand its Miproc range to include the Miproc RTS, running the RTX real-time operating system, alongside Plessey's other product lines featuring semiconductor and bubble memory, and microprocessor-based data terminals.

+Plessey Controls, from 1982 to the mid-1980s, also manufactured a type of geiger counter known as the Portable Dose Rate Meter (PDRM).
+It gave highly accurate readings, using the Gray system of measurement and used standard torch batteries.
+They were built for civil defence, but also used by the British Army.
+Most ended up in the hands of the Royal Observer Corps and manufacture would discontinue by the late 1980s.